 6. Padma Mudra in Sukhasana (Lotus Seal in Easy Pose)

 This simple pose and gesture are said to connect you deeply with your own heart to help you find compassion and self-love.

 1. Come to a comfortable seated position.
 This can be any seat that feels comfortable for your body.
 You can sit cross-legged; you can sit on your heels; you can sit in a chair.
-Feel free to sit on a blanket or a block to soften your knees below your hips and to gently tilt your pelvis forward so that you can fully elongate your spine.
+Feel free to sit on a blanket or a block to soften your knees below your hips and gently tilt your pelvis forward to fully elongate your spine.
 Find a position that feels easeful and relaxed.